nuuuwan/lk_law/data/doc/bills/2021-06-28-securities-and-exchange-commissi-280f782b/README.summary.md

-# 📄  Securities and Exchange Commission of Sri Lanka - GS

-Bill published on **2021-06-28**.

 - Establishes the Securities and Exchange Commission of Sri Lanka.
 - Regulates market institutions, public offers of securities, and market intermediaries.
 - Protects investors and provides enforcement measures against market misconduct.